 Teaching Team: Dr. Charles, Mrs Karnati and Ms Edmed

 Happy New Year!
 This term our topic will be the Victorians and we will be reading as a class Berlie Doherty’s Street Child and the sequel Far From Home.
-Lilac Class will also be reading Victorian poetry about the workhouse, Songs of Innocence and Experience by William Blake, The Owl and the Pussycat by Edward Lear and You Wouldn’t want to be a Victorian Schoolchild by John Malam.
+Lilac Class will also be reading Victorian poetry about the workhouse, The Owl and the Pussycat by Edward Lear, classics such as Oliver Twist and David Copperfield by Charles Dickens, The Railway Children by E.Nesbit, The Secret Garden by Frances Hodgson Burnett and You Wouldn’t want to be a Victorian Schoolchild by John Malam.
 These texts will serve as a basis for our English and topic work.
-As well as learning about Queen Victoria, Lilac Class will be studying the industrial revolution, the development of the railways, medicine, education and life in the workhouse.
+As well as learning about Queen Victoria, Lilac Class will be studying the Industrial Revolution, the development of the railways, medicine, education and life in the workhouse.
 We will also be learning about Dr Barnardo and what life was like for the children living on the streets of Victorian Britain.
-Lilac Class will also be visiting The Amelia Scott in Tunbridge Wells for a talk and workshop about the Victorians to develop the work we have covered in class.
+We are also aiming to visit The Amelia Scott in Tunbridge Wells for a talk and workshop about the Victorians to develop the work we have covered in class.

 In Maths this term, we will be continuing our work about fractions and multiplication and division.
 We will be learning to solve multiplication and division calculations using formal written methods.
 We will also be learning how to find the perimeter of shapes and calculating the area of rectangles, compound and irregular shapes.